 In case of a private company, the Articles may contain a provision as to the voting by show of hands at the General Meetings.
-In such a case, notwithstanding anything stated above, the Articles should be complied with [In line with MCA Notification No. G.S.R.
+In such a case, the Articles should be complied with [In line with MCA Notification No. G.S.R.
 464(E) dated June 5, 2015].